the-turing-way/the-turing-way/CODE_OF_CONDUCT.md

 * violent threats or language directed against another person
 * the display of sexual or violent images
 * unwelcome sexual attention
-* nonconsensual or unwelcome physical contact
+* non-consensual or unwelcome physical contact
 * sustained disruption of talks, events or communications
 * insults or put-downs
 * sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes